-Visit our Rights of casual workers page to find out more about pay and conditions for casual workers.
+Visit our What are the rights of casual workers? page to find out more about pay and conditions for casual workers.

 Short-term jobs have a fixed end date.
 They are sometimes called contract jobs, temporary jobs or temp jobs.
 They can last for one month, three months or even a year.
 You might be employed full-time, part-time or as a casual, but when the end date comes, your job finishes.